nicolehe/grow_slow/README.md

 * HDMI cable*

-*if it's your first time using a Pi, you should use these things, but they're not required
+*if it's your first time using a Pi, you should use these things, but they're not required **note that this guide is for using a USB webcam - if you are using a Raspberry Pi camera module, the webcam instructions are not covered here

 ##1.
 Setting up your Pi